E4Eric/DesktopUIRedux/README.md

    - Has label text and / or an icon
    - Size determined based on the text and / or icon's bounding box

+The layout logic is aided by the observation that IDEs layouts always tile completely (they don't have 'holes').
+I take the approach that each top-level step in the layout chews some 'slab' from the existing available space and reduces the remaining space accordingly.
+So basically it chews around the edges leaving the central area open (to show the editor area).

 Styling is done through defined 'GuiAssets'.
 This is a directory that contains the following structure:
  - GuiAssets / Skins / Individual Skins (eg. 'Eclipse')
    - Frames (which contains an image and style parameter file for each 'type' of element)